-The instructor will present (if not done before) his current research interests, relating interest groups to innovative forms of political participation.
-It is expected this will invove joint research with social scientists not at UIC.
+The instructor will present (if not done before) his current research interests in unusual forms of political participation, which overlaps with interest group theory.
+The paper "Creative Participation and Civic Innovation" will be distributed.

 If time, at this point summary material about interest group lobbying of American state governments and of the American judicial system will be introduced.
 If time, summary statements about the role of PACs and contributions to electoral campaigning will also be introduced.
 If previously neglected, a few generalizations from the study of lobbying will be made.
 In the last class, we may want to consider summaries, conclusions, and items of interest that have not been mentioned earlier in the class.